mtress/mtress/CONTRIBUTING.md

 ## Enhancing

-Enhancing the code is arguably the most demanding contribution.
-For reasons of economy, please consider the following protocol before attempting something:
+Enhancing the code is arguably the most demanding type of contribution.
+For reasons of economy, please consider the following steps before spending time on a contribution:

 - Check if the enhancement has not been proposed already [here](https://gitlab.dlr.de/mtress-ecosystem/mtress/-/issues)
 - If it has not, raise an issue and wait for feedback